-Margaret Sorohan, MBACP (Reg), MA, BSc., Counsellor and Psychotherapist
+Margaret Sorohan, MBACP (Reg), MA, BSc., Counsellor and Psychotherapist, Essex

-I am a BACP registered integrative counsellor and psychotherapist supporting clients with problems such as anxiety, sadness, depression, low confidence and self-esteem, relationship and family issues.
+I am a BACP registered integrative counsellor and psychotherapist supporting clients with anxiety, sadness, depression, low confidence and self-esteem, relationship and family issues.
 I draw upon a number of frameworks to provide the appropriate support for each client’s unique, personal experience.
 I work with your current story in the present, and, at the same time pay attention to the influences of the past.
 My integration is person-centred and psychodynamic.
 I also use some CBT techniques as appropriate.

 I work with various presenting issues which may be long-standing, or the result of a current event or crisis.
 Current-day pace of life and challenges can be extremely stressful, and anxiety-provoking, making it hard to cope and function.
 I have supported clients with: